xwmx/nb/README.md

 nb add example/demo/
 ```

-`nb` automatically creates any intermediate folders if they don't
+`nb` automatically creates any intermediate folders that don't
 already exist.

-Folders can also be created using the `add --type`
-option:
+Folders can be created using `add --type folder`:

 ```bash
 # create a new folder named "sample"
 nb add sample --type folder
 ```

-To list the items in a folder, pass the folder path to `ls` or `list`
+To list the items in a folder, pass the folder relative path to
-followed by a slash:
+`ls` or `list` followed by a slash:

 ```bash
 > nb ls example/demo/